christophersbarrett/mulberry-wiki/Page-Definitions.md

 Each page in a Mulberry application is displayed using a page **definition**.
 You can use built-in page definitions, or create your own.
-To specify a template for a page, add a page definition property to the page's YAML header:
+To specify a page definition for a page, add a page definition property to the page's YAML header:

     ---